 Corey A. Thompson, MD

 Dr. Corey Thompson was born and raised in Rochester, Minnesota.
-He holds a Bachelor of Science degree from the University of Wisconsin-Madison, and a medical degree from the University of Minnesota.
-He completed his orthopaedic surgery residency training at the University of North Carolina-Chapel Hill.
-He has also completed a fellowship in orthopaedic foot and ankle surgery in Houston, Texas with the Foundation for Orthopaedic, Athletic and Reconstructive Research.
+He holds a Bachelor of Science degree from the University of Wisconsin-Madison and a medical degree from the University of Minnesota.
+He completed his Orthopedic Surgery residency training at the University of North Carolina at Chapel Hill.
+He has also completed a fellowship in orthopedic foot and ankle surgery in Houston, Texas with the Foundation for Orthopedic, Athletic and Reconstructive Research.
 While in Houston, he served as a team physician for Rice University Athletics and assisted in providing foot and ankle care for the Houston Texans, Astros and Rockets.

-Dr. Thompson's surgical interests include all aspects of operative and non-operative foot and ankle care including trauma and sports-related injuries, ligament and tendon injuries, post-traumatic arthritis, and deformity correction.
-He is a member of the American Academy of Orthopaedic Surgeons and the American Orthopaedic Foot and Ankle Society.
-He has published work in multiple peer-reviewed orthopaedic surgery journals.
-He also serves as a lecturer in instructing University of North Carolina-Chapel Hill orthopaedic surgery residents.
+Dr. Thompson's surgical interests include all aspects of operative and non-operative foot and ankle care, including trauma and sports-related injuries, ligament and tendon injuries, post-traumatic arthritis, and deformity correction.
+He is a member of the American Academy of Orthopedic Surgeons and the American Orthopedic Foot and Ankle Society.
+He has published work in multiple peer-reviewed orthopedic surgery journals.
+He also serves as a lecturer in instructing UNC-Chapel Hill orthopedic surgery residents.
 In addition, he takes great pleasure in volunteering his time on charity surgery trips to Nicaragua.

-Dr. Thompson is married with a son and lives in Raleigh.
+Dr. Thompson is married with two sons and lives in Raleigh.
 He enjoys spending time outdoors both watching and playing sports, fishing, hiking and traveling.

 - Undergraduate: University of Wisconsin-Madison, Madison, WI, Bachelor of Sciences, Zoology, Magna Cum Laude